 - Denver MegaCenter: 877-437-7411

 In 2000, the Federal Protective Service (FPS) transitioned all alarm-monitoring and dispatching capabilities from several regional control centers to four MegaCenters.
 Currently, each MegaCenter monitors multiple types of alarm systems, closed circuit television, and wireless dispatch communications within federal facilities throughout the nation.
-These centers—located in Michigan, Colorado, Pennsylvania, and Maryland—are equipped with state-of-the-art communication systems and are in operation 24 hours a day, 7 days a week.
+These centers—located in Michigan, Colorado, and Pennsylvania—are equipped with state-of-the-art communication systems and are in operation 24 hours a day, 7 days a week.

 The centers are fully redundant—if there is a partial or catastrophic failure at one center, all operations can be remotely switched and monitored at a “peer” location without disruption to field service.